The future of animal-free fur

 Fleur

-ECOPEL has produced this totally plant-based faux fur, after honing their craft creating recycled synthetic faux furs and partly bio-based faux furs for many years prior.
+ECOPEL has produced this plant cellulose-based faux fur, after honing their craft creating recycled synthetic faux furs and partly bio-based faux furs for many years prior.

 Recycled faux fur

-Recycled faux fur is made from plastic, including ocean retrieved plastic.
+Recycled faux fur from ECOPEL is made from regenerated plastics retrieved from ocean clean ups and diverted from the waste stream.
 Garment to garment recycled products would be most beneficial.

 Recycled denim fur